International Law

 The Right to Use Force

 Unfortunately, an awful lot of the dialogue surrounding the U.S. Strikes has been framed in terms of retaliation.
-To be clear, retaliation, a tit-for-tat use of force, is illegal in worldwide regulation.
+To be clear, retaliation, a tit-for-tat use of force, is illegal under worldwide regulations.
 What isn’t clear is whether the President and others are using the term loosely to explain a US reaction or truly accept it as true that retaliation is a lawful basis for using force towards another State.
 If the former, they need to be extra careful, as rhetoric can prove escalators.
-If the latter, they may be actually wrong.
-Obviously, Iran did not consent to US strikes, and the UN has no legal military action in reaction to the oil tanker assaults or the downing of American drones.
+If the latter, they may be wrong.
+Iran did not consent to US strikes, and the UN has no legal military action in response to the oil tanker assaults or the downing of American drones.
 Accordingly, the only possible basis for a U.S. Use of pressure in opposition to Iran is self-protection.

 The Right to Use Force in Self-Defense